-This planning effort considers changes in how the bison and elk herds are currently managed on the National Elk Refuge and in Grand Teton National

-The identification of current issues does not discount the highly successful past and present efforts to conserve elk and bison in Jackson Hole.
-In fact, this analysis may help ensure that management actions remain successful.
-The success of the management program over the long history of the refuge and the park is due in large part to issues being identified and resolved, a process that is and should be ongoing.
-Park in order to meet legal obligations, to address problems related to high animal concentrations and effects on habitat, and to take advantage of unmet opportunities.
+This planning effort considers changes in how the bison and elk herds are currently managed on the National Elk Refuge and in Grand Teton National Park in order to meet legal obligations, to address problems related to high animal concentrations and effects on habitat, and to take advantage of unmet opportunities.
 The need for action comes from many directions, as described below.

-1998 Lawsuit to Stop Bison Hunting - In 1996 a Jack-
+1998 Lawsuit to Stop Bison Hunting - In 1996 a Jackson Bison Herd Long-term Management Plan and Environmental Assessment was completed by the National

-son Bison Herd Long-term Management Plan and Environmental Assessment was completed by the National Park Service and the U.S. Fish and Wildlife Service, with the Wyoming Game and Fish Department and the U.S. Forest Service participating as cooperating agencies.
+Park Service and the U.S. Fish and Wildlife Service, with the Wyoming Game and Fish Department and the U.S. Forest Service participating as cooperating agencies.
 The selected alternative called for public hunting on the refuge and in Bridger-Teton National Forest to control the rapidly growing bison population and the artificial concentration of bison during the winter.
 Both of these factors were contributing to the increased risk of disease transmission, competition with elk and other wildlife, property damage, erosion, and overgrazing.